 Reference no. | N2378[6] |

-It offers 119 bachelor's degree programs, 105 master's degree programs, and 3 doctoral degree programs, along with 22 teaching credential programs among seven colleges.[7][8][9]
-The 144.1-acre main campus is located in the southwest part of the city, less than two miles from the Pacific coast.[10]
+It offers 126 bachelor's degree programs, 106 master's degree programs, and 3 doctoral degree programs, along with 23 teaching credential programs among seven colleges.[8][9][10]
+The 144.1-acre main campus is located in the southwest part of the city, less than two miles from the Pacific coast.[11]
 The university has 12 varsity athletic teams which compete at the NCAA Division II level.

 In 1857, the San Francisco Board of Education created the San Francisco Weekly Normal School,[13][14] also known as the Minns' Evening Normal School.[15]
 In 1862, it became the California State Normal School, the first postsecondary institution established by the state.[14]
 Only six students were enrolled on its first day.
 By 1866, enrollment had increased to 384.[16]

-In 1867, the principal of Girls' High School and Normal School, Ellis Holmes, realized that the California State Normal School wasn't meeting demand for teachers.
+In 1867, the principal of Girls' High School and Normal School, Ellis Holmes, realized that the California State Normal School was not meeting the demand for teachers.
 The city approved the addition of a new year-long teacher-training program to his high school's curriculum, for girls who wanted to pursue a career in education.
 This program is what would eventually become San Francisco State University.
-When the California State Normal School was moved to San José in 1871, Girls' High became the only publicly-supported teacher-training institution.[16]
+When the California State Normal School was moved to San José in 1871, Girls' High became the only publicly-supported teacher-training institution.[17]

 In 1895, the teaching program was split from the school and became San Francisco City Normal School.[16]
 Due to a lack of funding, the school closed in 1898.[13]
 A group of teachers, students, and supporters pressured the California State Legislature to convert it into a state-funded institution.[16]

-The 1906 earthquake and fire forced the school to relocate from Nob Hill to a temporary campus at the Grant School in Oakland.[19]
+The 1906 earthquake and fire forced the school to relocate from Nob Hill to a temporary campus at the Grant School in Oakland.[21]
+Ten days after the earthquake, President Burk found a new site for the school at a property bound by Laguna, Haight, Buchanan and Hermann Streets.[17][22]

 In 1921, the school began offering Bachelor's degree options and was renamed San Francisco State Teachers College.[16][20]
 Teachers Colleges in California received authorization to grant Bachelor of Arts degrees in 1923.[14]